Ryokan with Private Onsen in Kyoto

 1. Yadoya Manjirō

-Ideally located just a 5-minute walk from the Kiyomizu-dera Temple in the Higashiyama district, you can enjoy the small alleyways that empty out in the evening.
+Ideally located just a 5-minute walk from the Kiyomizu-Dera Temple in the Higashiyama district, you can enjoy the small alleyways that empty in the evening.
 This typical Japanese inn has a carefully curated atmosphere, with a superb interior garden.
 I love it for its authenticity, the kindness of its staff, and its setting that irresistibly invites you to stroll around.

 2. Kyo no Yado Sangen Ninenzaka